NeptuneMagicSauce/CatPi/README.md

 # TODO

+- also long-press-protect the DispenseNow button because wake screen from sleep does press buttons with a shared widget: heritor of push button and composer of progress bar so that we can find the signals but then it won't work for toolbar which has tool buttons that do not inherit from push button so inherit from abstract button? but no, we want to instantiate push and tool buttons

+- no need for pragma once when we just declare

 - better gui layout
   frequent buttons bigger
   debug setting screen: more gap after dial <-> dial more centered

-- also long-press-protect the DispenseNow button ? with a shared widget: heritor of push button and composer of progress bar so that we can find the signals but then it won't work for toolbar which has tool buttons that do not inherit from push button so inherit from abstract button? but no, we want to instantiate push and tool buttons

 - Dial: bigger maximum for smooth rotate, then divide delta does not work: some composers of Dial change the maximum after construction